-Investors are asking General Mills, a Fortune 500 company and producer of such well-known brands as Cheerios and Yoplait Yogurt, to take responsibility for recycling its post-consumer packaging waste.
+This week, investors are asking General Mills to take responsibility for recycling its post-consumer packaging waste.

-At the company's annual meeting next Tuesday, shareholders will vote on a resolution asking the company to assess post-consumer waste strategies, including a policy which shifts responsibility for packaging waste from taxpayers and governments to producers known as extended producer responsibility (EPR).
-The resolution was filed by As You Sow, a nonprofit organization that promotes corporate responsibility through shareholder advocacy.
+At the company's annual meeting on Tuesday, shareholders will vote on a resolution asking the company to assess post-consumer waste strategies, including a policy which shifts responsibility for packaging waste from taxpayers and governments to producers known as extended producer responsibility (EPR).
+The resolution was filed by As You Sow (AYS), a nonprofit organization that promotes corporate responsibility through shareholder advocacy.
 The resolution is co-filed by Clean Yield Asset Management.

-"After two years of dialogue, General Mills continues to avoid the basic question of what responsibility it should bear for recycling packaging waste in the U.S.," says Conrad MacKerron, Senior Vice President at As You Sow.
+"After two years of dialogue, General Mills continues to avoid the basic question of what responsibility it should bear for recycling packaging waste in the U.S.," says As You Sow SVP Conrad MacKerron.
 "The company currently contributes to mandated producer responsibility systems in nearly all of the European Union and several Canadian provinces, yet it has not agreed to support similar responsibility for its packaging in the U.S."

-As You Sow has engaged scores of companies to support shifting responsibility for financing the recycling of packaging from taxpayers to producers.
+AYS has engaged scores of companies to support shifting responsibility for financing the recycling of packaging from taxpayers to producers.
 More than 40 countries require companies to take partial or total responsibility for recycling packaging.

-Research by As You Sow has concluded that packaging materials worth \$11.4 billion are buried in landfills annually, an enormous waste of resources.
+Research by AYS has concluded that packaging materials worth \$11.4 billion are buried in landfills annually, an enormous waste of resources.
 "Given the scope of the post-consumer waste problem and the lack of a viable broad-based policy to deal with it by industry, we believe this proposal merits investor support."

 Prior to filing, MacKerron was in dialogue with General Mills management, asking them to initiate new programs to demonstrate their commitment to sustainable packaging.
 One request was to take steps that would lead to an increase in recycling of the hundreds of millions of Yoplait yogurt cups sold annually in the U.S. by funding municipal collection of polypropylene, also known as #5 plastic.
 According to the U.S. Environmental Protection Agency, only about 15% of these kinds of containers are recycled, which means that the vast majority end up in landfills.
-In 2010, General Mills launched a pilot program with Waste

-Management in Denver to educate customers about #5 plastic recycling, but would not make any further commitments to increase recovery in other areas.
+In 2010, General Mills launched a pilot program with Waste Management in Denver to educate customers about #5 plastic recycling, but would not make any further commitments to increase recovery in other areas.